Brue (Brief Resolved Unexplained Event)

 - How long did the BRUE last?
 Panic can make it difficult to know how long the BRUE lasted.
 Even a few seconds can seem like a long time.
 Tell the healthcare provider anything you remember about how long the BRUE lasted.

 - What happened just before the BRUE?
 Was your baby awake or asleep?
-If he was awake, were his eyes open or closed?
+If he or she was awake, were his or her eyes open or closed?

 - What position was your baby in when the BRUE happened?
-Did he become limp?
-Did his arms and legs shake?
-Were his eyes rolling?
+Did he or she become limp?
+Did his or her arms and legs shake?
+Were his or her eyes rolling?

 - What color changes did you notice?
 For example, did your baby become pale or blue?
-Did his face turn red?
+Did his or her face turn red?

-- Did your baby start breathing on his own, or did he need help?
+- Did your baby start breathing on his or her own, or did he or she need help?
 Describe what was done to make the baby breathe.

 - Did your baby make any noises?
-For example, did he grunt or wheeze?
-Did he cry or whimper?
+For example, did he or she grunt or wheeze?
+Did he or she cry or whimper?

 - When did your baby last breastfeed, eat, or drink formula?
-Did he choke or gag during the feeding?
-Did you see any milk or blood in his mouth or nose?
+Did he or she choke or gag during the feeding?
+Did you see any milk or blood in his or her mouth or nose?

 - Has your baby received any medicine?
-Is it possible he accidently swallowed medicine or other substance?
+Is it possible he or she accidently swallowed medicine or other substance?

 Manage a BRUE:

-- Try to get him to respond.
-Your baby may respond to someone rubbing his back or feet.
-He may respond to his name spoken loudly.
-If he still does not start breathing after these methods, call 911 .
+- Try to get him or her to respond.
+Your baby may respond to someone rubbing his or her back or feet.
+He or she may respond to his or her name spoken loudly.
+If he or she still does not start breathing after these methods, call 911 .

 - Learn infant CPR.
 All of your baby's caregivers may want to learn infant CPR.
 Your healthcare provider can give you information on classes you can take.
 Infant CPR is different from adult CPR.
 You will need to take an infant CPR course even if you already know adult CPR.
 Ask for more information on infant and child CPR.